wbuz24/gem5/README.md

 This is the repository for the gem5 simulator.
 It contains the full source code for the simulator and all tests and regressions.

-This version is the updated gem5 (as of Oct 2024) with the added Secure Memory code written by Sam Thomas.
+This is the new version of gem5 (as of Oct 2024) incorporating the Secure Memory code written by Sam Thomas.

 The gem5 simulator is a modular platform for computer-system architecture